jamesaoverton/nagomi/index.md

 ### [![Facebook](assets/facebook.jpg) Visit our Facebook page](http://www.facebook.com/nagomibeautyroom)

 Join the conversation at Nagomi's Facebook page.
 There, you'll find information about upcoming events, photos from sessions and classes, and all of the latest news.
 Have a look!
 [Nagomi Beauty Room](http://www.facebook.com/nagomibeautyroom)

+### Healthy Moms

+We are proud to be a participating business in this great resource for moms! <https://gohealthymoms.com>

 ### Quick Acu Thursday (11am – 4pm)